 The span of control necessary to be "in responsible charge" is such that the engineer:

-Experience requirements for structural engineering gained out of state – Applicants that have been licensed and practicing in another state may apply prior to 3-years after obtaining their license as a civil engineer in California under certain circumstances.
-The Board will consider an application submitted sooner than three years after licensure as a Civil Engineer in California by a person who meets any of the following requirements:
+Applicants that have been licensed and practicing in another state may apply prior to three (3) years after obtaining their license as a Civil Engineer in California under certain circumstances.
+The Board will consider an application submitted sooner than three (3) years after licensure as a Civil Engineer in California by a person who meets any of the following requirements:

 - Has practiced in responsible charge in another country.

 The Board will accept an applicant under any one of the above conditions provided that the conditions occurred prior to the time that the applicant arrived in California, provided that the applicant has six (6) years of qualifying experience that can be counted toward the application for licensure as a Civil Engineer and at least three (3) additional years of experience in structural engineering work in excess of those six (6) years required for the civil engineering license, and further provided that an applicant who wishes to be considered under any of these provisions so indicates to the Board at the time of filing of his or her application, and files the application at least six (6) months prior to the announced final filing date for the examination for which the applicant is applying.

 It has come to the Board's attention that applicants for authority to use the title "Structural Engineer" in California may have trouble obtaining appropriate references to meet the Board's requirements.
 It is the Board’s desire to assist such applicants by providing information on how to obtain references from individuals who hold current, valid California licenses as Civil Engineers and who are authorized by the Board to use the title “Structural Engineer”, or individuals who are legally authorized to practice structural engineering in the jurisdiction where the work is located.

 It is also the Board's desire to make it clear that an applicant for the Structural Engineer license need not have worked for any of the Structural Engineers who are providing the references.